chainwikinet/wikijs-yam-content/migration.md

 ## General Protocol Updates and Information

-- yUSD (yyCRV) is YAM’s reserve asset and YAM/yUSD will be the incentivized pool from which the treasury purchases.
+- `yUSD` (yyCRV) is YAM’s reserve asset and `YAM/yUSD` will be the incentivized pool from which the treasury purchases.

-- YAM/ETH Uniswap LP pool will have sync() called and be safe for liquidity provision, though not incentivized.
+- `YAM/ETH Uniswap LP pool` will have sync() called and be safe for liquidity provision, though not incentivized.

 - The team is excited to be officially launching the fully functional YAM protocol, bringing to life the originally intended experiment.
 The team has learned a lot on this journey, and the community is well prepared to build Yam into an innovative and successful protocol.

 # YAMv1 Missed Migration

-- Migration for YAMv1 to YAMv2 is currently closed.
+- Migration for `YAMv1 to YAMv2` is currently closed.
-- The v1 to v2 migration period [ran for 72 hours and ended on 2020-08-22 16:20 UTC](https://medium.com/@yamfinance/yam-migration-live-955c63766ab8).
+- The `YAMv1 to YAMv2` migration period [ran for 72 hours and ended on 2020-08-22 16:20 UTC](https://medium.com/@yamfinance/yam-migration-live-955c63766ab8).
 The migration timeline was decided on by the YAM Finance launch team and the length of the migration window was [hardcoded into the migration contract](https://etherscan.io/address/0xf1d7c9E4c57a5C1902f4A4aE2630d2Da78Ffb1c1#readContract).
 It is not possible for anyone, including the YAM Finance team, to reopen the migration.
-- YAM Governance [voted](https://snapshot.page/#/yam/proposal/QmSwFus2RLkoNJRSm2VTrAxjdRQc23RrWY7W6s675CXnzi) to set aside funds to assist users who missed the YAMv1 → YAMv2 migration (except for dust accounts, accounts with YAMs only in Uniswap, and unharvested yield accrued to LPs but never claimed.)
+- YAM Governance [voted](https://snapshot.page/#/yam/proposal/QmSwFus2RLkoNJRSm2VTrAxjdRQc23RrWY7W6s675CXnzi) to set aside funds to assist users who missed the `YAMv1 → YAMv2` migration (except for dust accounts, accounts with YAMs only in Uniswap, and unharvested yield accrued to LPs but never claimed.)
 - A multisig was created to assist users who missed the initial migration from V1 to V2.
 This assistance will not apply to any YAMv1 purchased after the migration window closed.
-- The multisig members are YAM co-founder Trent Elmore, and community moderators huntingisland, Brandon Curtis, HodlDwon, and chillzone.
+- The multisig members are YAM co-founder `Trent Elmore`, and community moderators `huntingisland`, `Brandon Curtis`, `HodlDwon`, and `chillzone`.
-- If you need assistance with v1 rescue, please reach out to one of the multisig members on the [YAM Discord.](https://discord.gg/WrzyGvP)
+- If you need assistance with `YAMv1` rescue, please reach out to one of the multisig members on the [YAM Discord.](https://discord.gg/WrzyGvP)